-Let us introduce you to the Batch Processing mode of Ikomia platform.
-This tutorial is the logical continuation of how to use Ikomia STUDIO.
-Therefore, we assume that you are aware of the workflow key features before reading these lines.
+Let us introduce you to the Batch Processing mode of Ikomia STUDIO.
+This tutorial is the logical continuation of the Step by step user guide for Ikomia STUDIO.
+Therefore, we assume that you are familiar with the key features of the workflow before reading these lines.

 Batch processing mode